 A significant portion of the Acadia’s residents are vulnerable and non-motorized road users.
 However, there are few pedestrian and cycling facilities in the neighbourhood.
 Pop-up traffic-calming measures showed immediate success.

 Acadia is a neighbourhood of about 10,000 residents in southeast Calgary, tucked between the Bow River and the Glenmore Reservoir.
-It has the city’s largest concentration of educational institutions, several retirement homes and a high proportion of seniors.
-In Acadia, many residents are less likely to be drivers, and are considered vulnerable users of the road network.
-Nonetheless, local infrastructure limits safe pedestrian and bicycle access to amenities, and – due to features such as wide vehicle lanes - encourages speeding and unsafe behaviour in drivers.
+It has the city’s largest concentration of educational institutions, several retirement homes, and a high proportion of seniors.
+In Acadia, many residents are less likely to be drivers, and are considered vulnerable road users.
+Nonetheless, local infrastructure limits safe pedestrian and bicycle access to amenities, and—due to features such as wide vehicle lanes—encourages speeding and unsafe behaviour in drivers.

 Rethinking the city for its most vulnerable users

-Given the success of these temporary measures, the ACA, Sustainable Calgary and their partners are now pursuing further short- and medium term projects in the neighbourhood.
+Given the success of these temporary measures, the ACA, Sustainable Calgary and their partners are now pursuing further short- and mid-term projects in the neighbourhood.